DinisCruz/OWASP-Testing-Guide-v5/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Self_DOM_Based_Cross_Site_Scripting.md

 ## Summary

-A Self DOM-Based Cross-Site Scripting is a specific attack and needs prior knowledge of DOM-Based cross site scripting and successful social engineering.
-The term 'self' is a reference here to the fact, that the user needs to put the payload himself into the input field, and thus execute the vulnerability himself.
+Self DOM-Based Cross-Site Scripting is a specific attack and needs prior knowledge of DOM-Based cross site scripting and successful social engineering.
+The term 'self' is a reference here to the fact, that the user needs to inject the payload into the input field, and thus execute the vulnerability themselves.
 The vulnerability is further specific, as the website's Content Security Policy (CSP) can block the execution of scripts.

-We will use the term sink in the following.
-In computing, a sink, event sink or data sink is a class or function designed to receive incoming events from another object or function.
+This scenario will use the term "sink" in the following manner: In computing, a sink, event sink or data sink is a class or function designed to receive input or events from another object or function.
 Thus in order to find possible vulnerabilities we first need to identify the sinks of the application we want to test.

 ## How to Test